ThinkingBeyond/BeyondQuantum-2025/Jacob Winchester and Habiba Islam/README.md

 decoherence.
 This led to conclude that, at least in the context of arguments given by the papers, that decoherence is not a solution to the preferred basis problem.

 ## Future Research
 To add more depth to the project in the future, we would like to use more papers in our comparisons.
 This will allow for more perspectives and a more complete picture of the topic.
+We would also potentially discuss other proposed solutions to the preferred basis problem and their strengths and weaknesses in relation to decoherence.

 1. motivating your research question
 2. stating your research question